rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

 ['e', 'f', 'e', 'c', 'd']
 [9, 1, 7, 4, 0, 0, 2, 9, 7, 5, 5, 0, 4, 7, 3, 6, 8, 8, 1, 3, 9, 8, 4, 9, 1, 6, 5, 1, 5, 6, 4, 7, 1, 3, 4, 1, 0, 9, 3, 5, 7, 3, 8, 9, 8, 0, 5, 3, 9, 6, 4, 5, 9, 1, 1, 8, 8, 3, 1, 9, 4, 4, 3, 6, 7, 3, 2, 9, 3, 8, 0, 3, 2, 0, 5, 8, 9, 9, 4, 5, 6, 8, 6, 4, 2, 7, 0, 2]
 ```
-As you can see, the choice sequence is printed out at the end.
+The choice sequence is printed out at the end.
 The same sequence can be used later, to produce the same string.
 We use this
 in the next step.
 Now, all that we need is to hook up the predicate for ddmin, and its definitions.

 First, the traditional `ddmin` that works on independent deltas that we defined in the previous [post](/post/2019/12/03/ddmin/).